World Literatures

 WLT 177dp Colloquium: Topics in World Literatures-Dwelling Poetically (4 Credits)

 To introduce the pleasures of poetry, this course travels through poems on themes of journeying and dwelling, voyage and return, travel and home, wandering, war and immigration.
-Reading ancient Chinese songs and Greek epic to contemporary docupoetry and rap, we explore key elements of poetic art (voice, metre, tropes, image and suggestion).
-Students encounter less concrete effects too as they confront ambiguity, develop interpretive imagination, and surmise poetry’s powers and stakes.
+Reading ancient Chinese songs and Greek epic to contemporary docupoetry and rap, the course explores key elements of poetic art (voice, metre, tropes, image and suggestion).
+Students encounter less concrete effects as they confront ambiguity, develop interpretive imagination, and surmise poetry’s powers and stakes.
 What is a poem?
-How and when does poetry affect our worlds?
-We also consider the art, ethics and politics of translation, and students compose and translate short poems. {L}
+How and when does poetry affect the world?
+The class also considers the art, ethics and politics of translation, and students compose and translate short poems.
+Restrictions: WLT 177 may be repeated once with a different topic.
+Enrollment limited to 20. {L}

 Fall, Spring, Variable